 This is exactly how one of our clients responded to the threat of a lawsuit.

 Yale Appliance is a Massachusetts-based retailer selling direct to consumers, and they've been threatened with lawsuits in the past.
-Here's their story.

-Yale Appliance sells thousands of kitchen appliances every year, and they also perform service calls.
+They sell thousands of kitchen appliances every year, and they also perform service calls.
 They started tracking those service calls and seeing which brands needed to be fixed most often.

 Major manufacturers threatened lawsuits.
 (Although brands like Whirlpool and Bosch are not competitors of Yale, this anecdote has relevance.)
+But Yale stood by its numbers.
+They were not slandering these brands, just offering facts from the front lines:

 Now that that’s out of the way, let’s dive into how you actually write these articles.